-A delicious cheddar apple bread, with a delicious, subtle note of apples.
+This delicious, twisted apple cheddar bread is infused with a subtle note of apples and complemented with a vein of cheddar cheese running through it.
 Absolutely perfect toasted with butter or try it as a sandwich bread.

-I absolutely had to share the bread.
-It was so delicious and just about the perfect thing to enjoy toasted and buttered on these cool Fall days.
-In fact, it was so great toasted, that I decided I needed to call it toasting bread.
-There was just something about the warm bread, with both the taste and aroma of warm apple, mixing with the cheddar cheese was utterly addicting.
-We couldn’t stop eating it.
+This apple cheddar yeast bread is so delicious and just about the perfect thing to enjoy warm, toasted and buttered on cooler days.
+There is just something about warm bread, with both the taste and aroma of warm apple, mixing with the cheddar cheese was utterly addicting.
+We couldn’t stop eating it!

 As for the cheese, use any cheddar you like.
 The only thing to watch is that you don’t add so much that it over-powers the apples.
 I kept it a little lighter, since Macintosh apples are lighter in taste.
 If you were to use something like a Granny Smith, you could probably use a bit more cheese.
 I found about a packed cup of an old cheddar to be about right.